 Typically Assisted Living Facilities offer help with day to day needs including assistance with feeding, bathing, using the restroom, medication management, transportation and entertainment.
+ALF's with specialized licenses and certifications offer higher levels of care or care for persons diagnosed with dementia or mental health needs.

 Communities offer a wide range of activities.
 A calendar of daily events includes everything from games and shopping to painting and exercise, religious worship and celebrations, movies and volunteering, and much more so you can remain active.